 Concert of Sacred Music

-The Concert of Sacred Music at Trinity-St. Paul’s United Church on Thursday, July 4 with Choir and Orchestra will feature Canadian composer Imant Raminsh stunning Ave Verum Corpus and the North American premiere of the Missa Brevis Latviensis by Toronto composer George Juris Kenins.
-This work, commissioned by the outstanding State Choir “Latvija” in 2017, was first performed by them in Riga, Latvia on August 22, 2017 to great critical acclaim.
-Dedicated to, and inspired by, the 500th Anniversary of the Reformation, it is a significant addition to the catalogue of Canadian Sacred Choral music.
-Both of these works will be performed by our principal guest choir.
+The program will include the stunning Ave Verum Corpus and Ubi Caritas by Canadian composer Imant Raminsh and the North American premiere of Missa Brevis Latviensis by Canadian composer George Juris Ķeniņš.
+This work, commissioned by the State Choir LATVIJA in 2017, was first performed by them in Riga, Latvia on August 22, 2017 to great critical acclaim.
+Dedicated to, and inspired by, the 500th anniversary of the Reformation, it is a significant addition to the catalogue of Canadian sacred choral music.

-Concert of Orchestral and Chamber Music
+Concert of Latvian Orchestral and Chamber Music